Varying-Vagrant-Vagrants/VVV/README.md

 ### Need Help?

-* Don't hesitate to open a new issue on GitHub if you run into trouble.
+* Let us have it!
+Don't hesitate to open a new issue on GitHub if you run into trouble or have any tips that we need to know.
 * There is a [Mailing list](https://groups.google.com/forum/#!forum/wordpress-and-vagrant) for any topic related to WordPress and Vagrant that is a great place to get started.
 * The [VVV Wiki](https://github.com/10up/varying-vagrant-vagrants/wiki) also contains documentation that may help.

-### Feedback?
+### More Context

-Let us have it!
-If you have tips that we need to know, open a new issue.
-Some blog posts have been written documenting the process that may provide insight....

 * [Hi WordPress, Meet Vagrant](http://jeremyfelt.com/code/2013/04/08/hi-wordpress-meet-vagrant/)
 * [Evolving WordPress Development With Vagrant](http://jeremyfelt.com/code/2013/03/17/evolving-wordpress-development-with-vagrant/)